jessgordon/CV/README.md

 #### Motivated

 I strive for excellence, both academically (gained a First Class Honours Degree in Midwifery studies) and in work (promotion to senior within one year of working in local government).
-Within one week of finishing the Makers Bootcamp, I have signed up for my first hackathon alongside other tech events, and have plans to begin developing my InvestTheRest app alongside completing an algorithmic complexity course.
+Since finishing Makers, I have signed up for my first hackathon, begun volunteering my skills to assist the build of a website for a non-profit organisation, and have plans to begin developing my InvestTheRest app alongside completing an algorithmic complexity course.

 #### Communication